mdhabibi/CNN-Predictor-for-Malaria_Cells-LIME-CAM/README.md

 - **Training and Validation**: Using an iterative approach with early stopping to prevent overfitting.
 - **Evaluation**: Assessing model performance with accuracy, precision, recall, F1-score, and AUC.

+## Dataset
+The dataset is from [Kaggle's Malaria Cell Images Dataset](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria), which is hosted on Kaggle.
+It contains a large number of labeled microscopic images of cells infected with malaria as well as uninfected cells.

+To download the dataset, you will need a Kaggle account and the Kaggle API installed on your machine.
+Follow these steps:

+1. Go to your Kaggle account settings and scroll down to the API section to create a new API token.
+This will download a `kaggle.json` file containing your API credentials.
+3. Place the `kaggle.json` file inside the main notebook when the snippet below is executed:

+from google.colab import files

+uploaded = files.upload()  # Upload the kaggle.json file here

 ## Exploratory Data Analysis (EDA)

 In this section, we explored the dataset to gain insights into the characteristics of the cell images used for malaria detection.